rakshitkamboj/30-Days-Of-Flutter/README.md

 1. Added the dependies required for functioning of cloud firebase.
 2. Successfully registred users with Firebase using FirebaseAuth.
 3. Extrated the email id of the users.

+# Day17
+1. Authenticated users with FirebaseAuth.
+2. Added a spinner while the Users waits to authenticate or register.